 I think I may have to create this image I now have in my head 🙂

 Welcome to my new blog spot!
 My first ever and I’m still getting the hang of it!
 Thought this would be a great way for others to see what Judy’sFabrications is all about, share techniques and also a great place to keep a record of all that I do too!

 To start “My love of Quotes”

 Well I have always had a passion for the written word, sonnets and poets such as Wordsworth, William Blake, Keats, and E.E Cummings to name a few!

 I find the old written language fascinating.
 It really has a way of inspiring my imagination!

 “Inspiration” well so much inspires me, “nature” like a lot of other creative people I guess!
 Organic forms and all the small wonderfully formed details, textures and layers.

-Georgian and Edwardian eras.
+Victorian and Edwardian eras.
 Romanticism, the opulence and decorative arts, the fashion.
 Everything about the periods actually and most of all, the written word.
 It is always visible within my work 🙂